Discovering Charleston, South Carolina: A Local Gallery’s Guide to the Essential Experiences

 • Every city has a haunted ghost tour of some kind but our city is actually haunted and for some spooky insight into Charleston’s past they are really very fun.
 We like Palmetto Carriage Works, they are a small company and have a reputation for treating their animals very well.
 Also, because it is the south and things get hot during the day, a night tour can be a great way to learn some history while staying cool, there are private haunted history carriage tours as well.

-• All of the history tours will focus some on Gullah culture and the African American history of the city and Gullah Geechee people, who were the decedents of slaves brought from Africa.
-Many walk or drive past the old Slave Mart or near the City Jail and there is a long list of houses and buildings that you can venture inside for a tour but really the most beautiful is the Heyward-Washington House.
+• All of the history tours will focus some on Gullah culture and the African American history of the city and Gullah Geechee people, who are the descendents of enslaved persons from Africa.
+Many walk or drive past the old Slave Mart or near the City Jail and there is a long list of houses and buildings that you can venture inside for a tour.
+The most beautiful is the Heyward-Washington House.
 It was the first home in the city to become a museum and has been perfectly preserved for hundreds of years.
 It also has a gorgeous 18th century garden.

 Conclusion

-• So, just a recap of why you want to come and explore Charleston SC and why it is considered an essential destination for those interested in American history, southern culture, and natural beauty.
-The Holy City is small and charming with all of your favorite big city elements like amazing food, art galleries and plenty of cultural events but it’s not overwhelming.
+• Everything mentioned above makes Charleston an essential destination for those interested in American history, southern culture, and natural beauty.
+The Holy City is small and charming with all of your favorite big city elements like amazing food, art galleries and plenty of cultural events without being overwhelming.
 You can whisk in for a few days or stay for weeks and never run out of places to explore.
 If you love history it is arguably the most historic city in America.
 If you are a food lover, it has inviting James Beard restaurants and world class rooftop bars.
-If you are an art lover there are not hundreds of galleries to sift through but instead a perfect cross section of incredible curated creations.
-If you love to walk it is safe and picturesque.
+If you are an art lover, you'll find a perfect cross section of incredible curated creations.
+If you love to walk, it is safe and picturesque.
 If you love to ride, there are bus and carriage tours waiting to drive you down cobblestone streets.

 • In order to fully explore Charleston we encourage you to go beyond the typical tourist paths to fully experience its unique charm and history.
-When we first moved down south as northerners I remember not quite believing that people were being genuine, not quite excepting that a city could move at a slow pace.
+When we first moved down south as northerners, I remember not quite believing that people were being genuine, not quite accepting that a city could move at such a leisurely pace.
 People slow down for yellow lights instead of speed-up.
 You rarely hear a car horn and if you do it’s usually a polite little toot-toot.
-It’s not easy to let yourself fully embrace the pace of southern culture but if you are on vacation in Charleston we really encourage you to do and plan less and just explore more.
+It’s becomes easy to let yourself fully embrace the pace of southern culture.
+If you are on vacation in Charleston we really encourage you to do and plan less and just explore more.
 You will happen upon the most beautiful garden or house you’ve ever seen in a city and discover a hole in the wall coffee shop or record store without trying.
 Many of the places we’ve mentioned, from Rainbow Row to Waterfront Park you will just happen upon if you are walking around this magical city we call home.
 We look forward to you discovering our gallery as one of those places.

 ← Older Post Newer Post →